Panzanella Salad – Tomato and Bread Salad

 Calories: 189kcal | Carbohydrates: 10g | Protein: 7g | Fat: 14g | Saturated Fat: 4g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 8g | Cholesterol: 18mg | Sodium: 2014mg | Potassium: 415mg | Fiber: 3g | Sugar: 5g | Vitamin A: 1132IU | Vitamin C: 19mg | Calcium: 160mg | Iron: 1mg

 Panzanella is a tasty Italian salad made with juicy tomatoes, bread, garlic, salad vegetables, olive oil, and more.
-It pairs with any protein and is also nice for a buffet, BBQ or potluck dinner.
+This Italian salad with bread pairs with any protein and is also nice for a buffet, BBQ or potluck dinner.
 So, if you love Italian food, especially juicy tomatoes, you must try homemade panzanella.

 You Might Also Like